Create OpenID Connect app integrations

 • Client ID: This is the public identifier required by all OAuth flows.
 This identifier is randomly generated when you create the app integration.

-• Client authentication: Choose the method to use for client authentication.
+• Client authentication: Choose the client authentication method.

-• Client secret: Selecting this option displays a panel where you can generate a secret for use by the client.
+• Client secret: Display a panel where you can generate a secret for use by the client.
 This value is known only to Okta and your app integration.
-Click Save to generate the client secret.
-You can view or copy the client secret.
+Click Save to generate the client secret and then view or copy the client secret.
 If you have a second client secret, you can change the status to select the active secret.
-See Rotate a client secret by creating second client secret.
+See Rotate a client secret by creating a second client secret.

-• Public key / Private key: Selecting this option displays a panel where you can generate or add a public key / private key pair for use by the client connection.
+• Public key / Private key: Display a panel where you can generate or add a public/private key pair for use by the client connection.
 See Manage secrets and keys for OIDC apps.

-• Select Require Demonstration of Proof-of-Possession (DPoP) header in token requests to require a client to prove possession of a public/private key pair for token requests.
+• Require Demonstration of Proof-of-Possession (DPoP) header in token requests: Select this option to require a client to prove possession of a public/private key pair for token requests.
 The authorization server rejects token requests from this client that don't contain the DPoP header.
-Additionally, you can't select Implicit (hybrid) from the Grant type options.
+You can't select Implicit (hybrid) from the Grant type options when you require DPoP.

-• Client credentials: Use client credentials as the grant type for a client acting on behalf of itself.
+• Client credentials: Use client credentials for a client acting on behalf of itself.

 • Refresh Token: Rotate your token after every use or use a persistent token.
 If you choose to rotate your token after every use, you can set a persistence period for how long that token remains active.